ukgovdatascience/community-playbook/mobilisation/membership.md

 As there are limited number of pre-approved emails either a admin or an existing member can invite you with your public sector email address.

-You can do invite people through the following steps listed on the [slack help center](https://slack.com/intl/en-gb/help/articles/201330256-Invite-new-members-to-your-workspace#send-an-invitation).
+You can invite colleagues by following the steps listed on the [slack help center](https://slack.com/intl/en-gb/help/articles/201330256-Invite-new-members-to-your-workspace#send-an-invitation).
 Once an invitation is sent, the admins will manually approve your email address.

 As you register please suffix your username with your department (e.g. username_dft).
 You can also add your pronouns by following this [guide](https://slack.com/help/articles/1500011115781-Manage-pronoun-display-for-member-profiles?locale=en-US)